drocheam/optrace/docs/source/details/matrix_analysis.rst

 Thick Lens
 =================================================

-For a thick lens, several parameters are to be considered:
-The lens has a refractive index :math:`n`, front surface curvature :math:`R_1`, and back surface curvature :math:`R_2`.
+A thick lens is described by a refractive index :math:`n`, front surface curvature :math:`R_1`, and back surface curvature :math:`R_2`.
-Its thickness is :math:`d`, with a medium of refractive index :math:`n_1` in front and a medium of refractive index :math:`n_2` behind.
+Its thickness is :math:`d` and it has a prior medium of index :math:`n_1` and a subsequent medium with :math:`n_2`.
 Using ray transfer matrix analysis, this system is represented by the product of the front surface matrix :math:`\text{M}_\text{c1}`, the free space propagation matrix :math:`\text{M}_\text{s}`, and the back surface matrix :math:`\text{M}_\text{c2}`.
 It is important to note that matrices are multiplied from right to left.
-The resulting matrix can be expressed as: :footcite:`Kaschke2014`
+The resulting matrix is then: :footcite:`Kaschke2014`

 .. math::
    \text{M}_\text{thick} =&~~ \text{M}_\text{c2} \cdot \text{M}_\text{s} \cdot \text{M}_\text{c1}\\